buiftheescoong/INT3401E_3_N4_Chess/README.md

 🔹 Outposts

 Bonus for knights and bishops occupying safe squares that cannot be attacked by enemy pawns.
-Encourages strong positional placement in the opponent’s half of the board.

 ## Opening Book